 As mentioned, trying to worry about everything leads to many problems, resulting in lower productivity and illnesses.

-It is incredible when we might even feel guilty if we forget to worry about an issue.
-For an instant, you might find yourself finally get absorbed in a fun activity, and it feels very significant.
+It is incredible when we might feel guilty if we forget to worry about an issue.
+For an instant, you might find yourself finally getting absorbed in a fun activity, and it feels very significant.
 Then, you remember the problem that was not resolved still.
-And you find yourself starting to feel guilty for having fun for a few minutes.
+And you start to feel guilty for having fun for a few minutes.

 However, don’t forget that you need those few minutes!
 You owe it to yourself to be present and mindful.
-You will think clearly and be mentally energized.
+By doing so, you will think clearly and be mentally energized.

 So, I urge you to challenge yourself to be mindful in one activity a day: meditation, writing, drawing, exercising, singing, or anything else you enjoy.

 Try it!
-Experience the incredible feeling to be fully present with that one thing and not think about anything else.
+Experience the incredible feeling of being fully present with that one thing and not think about anything else.
 Then, examine how you feel the rest of the day.

 2. Mindfulness Leads to Better Health